 Above the cataract, an upper tier of the waterfall can be seen dropping an additional fifty feet.
 Between the two, as through afraid of missing the party, another seasonal falls can be seen.
 Silky threads from East Fork Falls shower into the creek from a hidden source in the rock above the creek.
 The more you look at Wahclella Falls, the more there is to see.
 Spend time taking it in from a few angles.
 This serene location would be worthy of a much longer hike.

 On the west side of the bridge below the falls is a rock overhang with a small cave.
 Poke your head in before returning down the trail.
 Dogs are allowed on leash.
 Children should love the hike, but keep ahold of them as there are steep drops along the trail.
-No fee or permit is required to hike to Wahclella Falls so get out and enjoy!
+A $5 day use fee is required to park at the trailhead in Columbia River Gorge National Scenic Area (price as of 2019).
+A Northwest Forest Pass or America the Beautiful public lands pass can be used in place of the day use fee.

 To get to the trailhead: Take Interstate 84 to exit 40, Booneville Dam (40 miles east of Portland). turn south and drive a short distance to the parking area for Wahclella Falls Trail.